Ushiyado: A Dairy Farmer's Guesthouse in Hokkaido's 'Cow Town' with Farm Tours and Butter-Making|Domingo

 The "ushigoya" kitchen space, designed to resemble a house-shaped barn on a farm.

-Located in the heart of Nakashibetsu, “ushiyado” is a guesthouse filled with many creative touches related to “ushi,” the Japanese word for cow.
+Located in the heart of Nakashibetsu, "ushiyado" is a guesthouse filled with creative touches related to "ushi" (cows), just as its name suggests.
 It is run by Kosuke Takeshita of Takeshita Farm in Nakashibetsu.
-Mr. Takeshita, who took over the farm's management from his father over 20 years ago, opened the facility in 2018.
+Mr. Takeshita, who took over the farm's management from his father over 20 years ago, opened this facility in 2018.

-The question of “Why would a dairy farmer open a guesthouse?” can be answered by looking at the environment Mr. Takeshita grew up in.
-His father, the previous generation, actively accepted students from his alma mater, Miyazaki University, as trainees.
+The reason why a dairy farmer would open a guesthouse lies in the environment where Mr. Takeshita grew up.
+His father, the previous generation, had actively accepted trainees from his alma mater, Miyazaki University.
 Watching this, Mr. Takeshita naturally developed a desire to welcome people interested in farming.

-However, Mr. Takeshita initially envisioned a “farm inn,” a type of guesthouse on a farm.
-The change in direction came after an encounter with a certain guesthouse.
-At the time, his image of a guesthouse was “a cheap inn for backpackers,” but when he came across a guesthouse that was an open gathering place for people of all ages, not just guests, he felt it had “the potential to create a new era.”
+However, Mr. Takeshita initially envisioned a "farm inn," a type of guesthouse run by farmers.
+The turning point came from an encounter with a certain guesthouse.
+At the time, his image of a guesthouse was a "cheap inn for backpackers," but upon discovering a guesthouse that was an open gathering place for people of all ages, not just guests, he felt it had "the potential to create a new era."

-“ushiyado” also attracts people with various purposes, such as tourism, business, and long-term stays.
+People visit "ushiyado" for various purposes, including tourism, business, and long-term stays.

 As a dairy farmer rooted in the community, Mr. Takeshita was also interested in the development of Nakashibetsu.
-He wanted to “create an inn that could liven up the town,” which later became the concept for “ushiyado”—a place where guests can enjoy the town while using the guesthouse as a base.
-He is often asked, “Isn't it right next to the farm?” but its downtown location is a reflection of his passion for the town.
+He wanted to "create an inn that could liven up the town," which later became the concept for "ushiyado"—a base from which to enjoy the town.
+He is often asked, "Isn't it located next to the farm?" but its location in the middle of town reflects his deep affection for the community.

 ushiyado

-Nakashibetsu's main industry is dairy farming. “ushiyado,” filled with love for the town, features unique room names related to cows.
-For example, the mixed-gender and female-only dormitories, each accommodating six people, are named “Holstein” and “Brown Swiss,” respectively.
+In Nakashibetsu, where dairy farming is the main industry, "ushiyado" is filled with a passion for the town, and even the room names are uniquely cow-themed.
+For example, the mixed and female-only dormitories, each accommodating six people, are named "Holstein" and "Brown Swiss," respectively.
 They feature custom-made steel beds designed to evoke the feeling of sleeping in a barn.

 ushiyado mixed dormitory Holstein

-The mixed-gender dormitory, “Holstein.”
+The mixed dormitory "Holstein."
 The space was designed to feel spacious even when sitting up.

-The three private rooms are also named after cattle breeds: “Jersey,” “Montbéliarde,” and “Wagyu.”
-All are for two people, but each has its own character.
-“Jersey” is a room with futons, “Montbéliarde” has two single beds, and “Wagyu” has a steel bunk bed and a sofa.
+The three private rooms are also named after cattle breeds: "Jersey," "Montbéliarde," and "Wagyu."
+All are double-occupancy rooms, but each has its own character.
+"Jersey" is a room with futons, "Montbéliarde" has two single beds, and "Wagyu" has a steel bunk bed and a sofa.

 ushiyado private room Jersey